AdiayX-Development/TermsOfService/README.md

  [<img src="https://img.freepik.com/premium-vector/businessman-reading-contract-flat-vector-isometric-illustration-terms-conditions-agreement-checking-signing_103044-1746.jpg" width="200"/>]([image.png](https://img.freepik.com/premium-vector/businessman-reading-contract-flat-vector-isometric-illustration-terms-conditions-agreement-checking-signing_103044-1746.jpg))

  ## 1:> Nuking && Hacking <
- > Trying to nuke, hack or copy the Botlist will be punished with a Ban!
+ > Trying to nuke, hack or copy projects from AdiayX Development will be punished!

  ## 2:> Bots && Codes <
  > Trying to spam our Bot will have consequences.
 Publishing our Soure Codes is strictly **FORBIDDEN**